 You can also check this very useful page regarding the EU Blue Card in Germany.

 For a duration of 12 weeks, we recommend that you utilize short-term rentals, because there is very little paperwork required.
-We have outlined three different websites below.
+We have outlined three different short-term rental websites below.
 We recommend that you start your apartment search at least 30 days in advance of your program start date.

-Once you start the program in Berlin, should you decide to stay and find employment in the city, you can look for a more long-term apartment rental.
-We’ll give you plenty of tips and pointers for that too!
 In case you prefer signing up for a long-term rental before you start the onsite program, these are the most popular and helpful websites:

 - http://www.immobilienscout24.de/ is the most comprehensive website for finding an apartment.